Delhi weather: Light to moderate rainfall likely today, says IMD

-Overcast skies and light to moderate rainfall are a possibility in Delhi on Friday, according to the India Meteorological Department (IMD) forecast.
+Light to moderate rainfall is likely in Delhi on Thursday, according to the India Meteorological Department (IMD).

-The IMD forecast for Thursday said that the ‘moderate’ rainfall was likely in the city, and a ‘yellow’ alert was issued.
-Most weather stations in the city, however, recorded no rainfall between 8.30 am and 5.30 pm on Thursday.
-The weather station at Mayur Vihar recorded 3.5 mm, while the weather station at Najafgarh recorded 2.5 mm.
-The Safdarjung weather observatory, which provides a marker for the city, saw no rainfall on Thursday, but recorded very light rainfall of around 0.3 mm early on Friday.
+The maximum temperature is likely to settle at around 33 degrees Celsius.
+The maximum temperature recorded on Wednesday was 34.6 degrees Celsius, which is around the normal for this time of the year.
+The minimum temperature recorded early on Thursday was 26.7 degrees Celsius, a degree below the normal.
+At 8.30 am on Thursday, the temperature was 28.6 degrees Celsius and the relative humidity was 84%.

-The maximum temperature on Friday is likely to be 34 degrees Celsius.
-The maximum temperature on Thursday was 33.1 degrees Celsius, two degrees below the normal.
-The minimum temperature recorded over the past 24 hours was 27 degrees Celsius, close to the normal for this time of the year.
+Moderate rainfall remains on the forecast for Delhi on Friday and Saturday, while light rainfall is likely on Sunday.
+Light to moderate thunderstorm activity is likely over isolated places of Delhi, Chandigarh, Haryana, Punjab, Uttar Pradesh and Rajasthan over the next three days, going by an IMD bulletin issued early Thursday morning.

-The weekend is likely to be rainy with moderate rainfall on the forecast for Saturday and light rain likely on Sunday.
+In an update issued on Wednesday, the IMD said that an increase in rainfall activity over north India is likely with a northward shift of the monsoon trough.
+The trough lies near its normal position and is likely to shift further northwards over the next two to three days, according to the IMD.
+The monsoon trough now passes through Agra, Prayagraj, Ranchi and Kolkata, the IMD bulletin said Thursday morning.
+A western disturbance is also likely to affect the Western Himalayan Region from today onwards.

 Subscriber Only Stories